joseph-zhang/QuickSolver/README.md

 (Note that I created a repository as algorithms storage before, but it is no use anymore.<br>
 Now I think a folder for problem solving is enough, algorithm template is just a joke.)

+## template
+the folder for basic algorithm templates.

+It contains some of the most classic algorithms which can be used in OJ practise.